libremfg/rhize-docs/content/how-to/publish-subscribe/track-changes.md

 dgraph alpha --cdc "file=local-file-path"
 ```

-## Enable CDC with nats jetstream KV store sink
+## Enable CDC with NATS JetStream KV store sink

-To enable CDC and sink results to a nats jetstream KV store, start Dgraph Alpha
+To enable CDC and sink results to a NATS JetStream KV store, start Dgraph Alpha
 with the `--cdc` command and the sub-option shown below, as follows:

 ```bash